caseylee94/Credit_Risk_Analysis/README.md

 The f1 score and the recall scores are the highest tested so far; 0.92 and 0.87, respectively.

-The other ensemble method tested is the *ADA BOOST Easy Ensemble* model.
-ADA Boost uses decision stumps that only have one split for each stump; this is different from the Random Forest decision trees that have many splits or branches for each tree.
+The other ensemble method tested is the *ADA BooST Easy Ensemble* model. *ADA Boost* uses decision stumps that only have one split for each stump; this is different from the *Random Forest* decision trees that have many splits or branches for each tree.
 Some of the stumps have more weight than others which is where the "boosting" of certain relationships happen.
-In Random Forest all of the trees have the same weight.
+In *Random Forest* all of the trees have the same weight.
 The balanced accuracy score for this model is: **0.9316600714093861**.

 ![ADABoostCR.png](Resources/ADABoostCR.png)
 *Figure 6: The classification report for the ADA Boost model*